 U.S. House Passes PACT Act to Make Malicious Animal Cruelty a Felony

+Senate passed PACT in prior Congresses, so Animal Wellness and law enforcement agencies optimistic about enactment

-WASHINGTON, DC, US, October 22, 2019 /EINPresswire.com/ -- Today, the U.S. House of Representatives passed the Preventing Animal Cruelty and Torture (PACT) Act, H.R.
+WASHINGTON, DC, USA, October 23, 2019 /EINPresswire.com/ -- Tuesday evening, the U.S. House of Representatives passed the Preventing Animal Cruelty and Torture (PACT) Act, H.R.
 724, by a voice vote.
 The measure would establish a federal anti-cruelty statute, filling a hole in our legal framework to protect animals.
 The legislation has been heavily lobbied and advocated for by members of the Animal Wellness Foundation and Animal Wellness Action team for years.
 The measure would make it a federal crime to torture an animal “in the special maritime time and territorial jurisdiction of the United States” and in cases where acts of intentional cruelty affect interstate or foreign commerce.

-“Most people are shocked to know that the U.S. does not have a federal animal cruelty law,” said Holly Gann, Director of Federal Affairs at Animal Wellness Action and the Animal Wellness Foundation.
+“Most people are shocked to know that the U.S. does not have a federal animal cruelty law,” said Holly Gann, Director of Federal Affairs at Animal Wellness Action.
 “Enacting this bill sends a signal that our nation has no tolerance for intentional cruelty toward animals.”

 “A society should be judged by how it treats its most vulnerable,” said Drew Edmondson, former Oklahoma Attorney General and co-chair of the Animal Wellness Law Enforcement Council.
 “Prevention of animal cruelty and torture will help define us as a society and it is altogether fitting that Congress make this a national priority.
 The PACT Act complements state and territorial anti-cruelty laws, just as the federal government’s ban on staged animal fighting fortifies state-based anti-dogfighting and anti-cockfighting laws."